- Purchase the complete Expat Arrivals Brazil Guide (PDF)

 Perhaps the biggest factor contributing to culture shock in Brazil is social inequality.
 Brazil may be a world economic powerhouse, but the disparity between rich and poor is blatantly obvious.
 Huge slums, or favelas, are visible in most large cities.

 Expats in Brazil can generally afford to live comfortably.
 Domestic help is easily obtained, and overseas and regional trips are the norm.
 Private healthcare is easily accessible for expats, as are private schools.
-However, this is not the case for a large percentage of Brazil’s population.
+That said, this is not the case for a large percentage of Brazil’s population.

 Language barrier in Brazil

 Learning basic Portuguese before leaving for Brazil will ease a new arrival's transition.
-Limited English is spoken in the larger cities, but those living in rural areas are unlikely to encounter locals who speak English.
-However, as Brazil has so many enclaves filled with expats from a multitude of cultures, Portuguese also often becomes the easiest way to communicate in a social setting.
+Limited English is spoken in larger cities, but those living in rural areas are far less likely to encounter locals who speak English.
+As Brazil has so many enclaves filled with expats from a multitude of cultures, Portuguese also often becomes the easiest way to communicate in a social setting.

 Time in Brazil